Video Game: Metal Gear Rising: Revengeance

 - Late-Arrival Spoiler: Surprisingly minimal, as the game is treated as completely separate from Metal Gear Solid 4, so only the most obvious things (e.g. Snake defeated series villains the Patriots) are actually spoiled.

-- Law Of Chromatic Superior: All cyborg enemies and UGs come in three different skin types: the generic mercenary types in the prologue and first two chapters, the Denver policemen in Chapter 3, and the Desperado types for the remainder of the game.
+- Law of Chromatic Superiority: All cyborg enemies and UGs come in three different skin types: the generic mercenary types in the prologue and first two chapters, the Denver policemen in Chapter 3, and the Desperado types for the remainder of the game, each stronger than the last.

 - Layman's Terms: Inverted.
 In one codec conversation, when Boris explains the new functionality of the soliton radar in a simple manner, Raiden wants to hear the technical explanation, which Boris is having none of.

-- Let's Play: With Chip Cheezum at the helm and General Ironicus as his co-comentator.
+- Chip Cheezum at the helm and General Ironicus as his co-comentator.
 They go through the game on Hard difficulty and also go through the Bladewolf and Jetstream Sam DLC.

 - Lethal Joke Item: The Wooden Sword, which can only be made weaker but carries the chance of making enemies disappear.
 Taken Up to Eleven in a Japan-only DLC pack, which includes a Wooden Sword variant that makes Solid Snake shout phrases when things are hit.